Videos and Resources

 Oxfordshire Child Neglect Learning Videos

 Effectively tackling neglect requires curiosity, persistence, determination and a focus on the lived experience of the child.
-In this 17-minute video, Oxfordshire professionals discuss the impact and effects of neglect and talk about how to bring it to light and successfully support the child.
+In the following videos, Oxfordshire professionals discuss the impact and effects of neglect and talk about how to bring it to light and successfully support the child.
 This video is also available in topic chunks.

 - Introduction to Neglect: This 1.5-minute video provides a brief introduction to neglect, explaining its importance and the role of the practitioner in supporting the child.